hbctraining/variant_analysis/lessons/10_variant_prioritization.md

   mutect2_syn3_normal_syn3_tumor_GRCh38.p7-pass-filt-LCR.pedigree_header.snpeff.dbSNP.vcf   | less
 ```

-### INFO Field
+### INFO Field: Gene

 `SnpSift` also allows the user to filter based upon the `INFO` field.
 This is particularly helpful since `SnpEff`'s annotations are placed into the `INFO` field.
-There are many `INFO` field filters that one can apply but we will discuss some of the more popular ones.
-Filtering the `INFO` will importantly always begin with an `ANN` in the filtering criteria.
+There are many `INFO` field filters that one can apply but we will discuss some of the more popular ones. **Filtering the `INFO` will importantly always begin with an `ANN` in the filtering criteria**.

-#### Gene

 If you are interested in all of the variants corresponding to a single gene of interest, you can filter by the gene name in this case `CPSF3L`: